danionescu0/docker-flask-mongodb-example/README.md

 Uses Flask Restplus: https://flask-restplus.readthedocs.io

-The Swagger url will be atL http://localhost:85
+The Swagger url will be at http://localhost:85

 Api methods using Curl: